aaronhmiller/crud-app/README.md

 `npm test` to see guidance from standard package

 `npx standard --fix` to apply the rules from standard in an automated way

+Alternatively, you can run `npm run fix` which has been added to the package.json

 ### Visualizing the codebase